BC Wildfire on scene of small wildfire above Naramata - BC Local News

-Update at 7:30 p.m.: Black smoke can still be seen rising from a wildfire above Naramata.
+Update at 7:30 p.m.: Smoke can still be seen rising from a wildfire above Naramata.

 Around 4:30 p.m., black smoke could be seen rising from the mountain.